Let’s cut to the chase: your screenplay is unlikely to get very far without a 3-act structure.

 Even jokes have a three-act structure.
 Analyze the first joke you can think of and I guarantee it will have three acts (set-up, complication, resolution).

 Remember that these considerations do not apply to novels, although quite a few novels have three-act structures.
 If you’re writing a book you can do pretty much what you like – if the writing is good and you have some mildly interesting thoughts to share with us, that in itself will make it very palatable to many people, myself included.

 But movies don’t work that way.
 Movies need structure, compelling characters, jeopardy, reversals, resolution and catharsis.

 Although ignoring structural considerations is usually a recipe for disaster when writing a screenplay, there are some exceptions to the three-act paradigm that have been very successful.
 “Pulp Fiction,” perhaps the least linear of all non-linear movies, is a good example of this.
 That movie works extremely well, arguably because Quentin Tarantino is so good at interesting us in delectably irrelevant things that a three-act structure would not have helped, and might even have ruined the movie.

-In any case, don’t forget that the three acts don’t necessarily have to occur in chronological order – as Jean-Luc Godard said, “every movie needs to have a beginning, a middle and an end, but not necessarily in that order.”
+Finally, don’t forget that the three acts don’t necessarily have to occur in chronological order – as Jean-Luc Godard said, “every movie needs to have a beginning, a middle and an end, but not necessarily in that order.”